GeorgeMC2610/BenzinApp/README.md

 #### Installation

-+ Download the app from the [Releases](https://github.com/GeorgeMC2610/BenzinApp/releases).
++ Download the app from the latest [Release](https://github.com/GeorgeMC2610/BenzinApp/releases).
 + Install the app on your Android device.
 + Open the app and start inputting data for each fill up.